Ander Garaiar

 Ander Garaiar (born 17 May 2007) is a Spanish sprinter.
 He became the European under-20 champion over 100 metres in 2025 and is the Basque record holder over 100 and 200 metres.

-Career
+Biography

 He was born in Oiartzun in the province of Gipuzkoa.
 He would train as a youngster on the bike lanes around the Peñas de Aya along The Arditurri greenway.
 He was later coached by Valentín Rocandio.